Categories

 The insertZone() function

-The Shapestruct defined above is not yet a surface, but only a collection of line segments.
-Therefore insertZone()is the most interesting function because it inserts these segments into a Delaunay triangulation, makes a defined surface out of it and returns it as a Zone2 object.
+The Shapestruct defined above is only a collection of line segments.
+Therefore, insertZone() becomes particularly relevant as it takes these segments, inserts them into a Delaunay triangulation, transforms them into a Zone2, and then returns a pointer to it.

 Zone2* insertZone(Fade_2D& dt,ShapeStruct& shape)